tocco934/aws-foundry-ssl/README.md

-# AWS Foundry VTT Deployment with SSL Encryption
+# AWS Foundry VTT CloudFormation Deployment with SSL Encryption

-_Deploy Foundry VTT with SSL encryption in AWS using CloudFormation._

 This is a fork of the [**Foundry CF deploy script**](https://github.com/cat-box/aws-foundry-ssl) by Lupert and Cat.